DanielFDA/sei-project-3/README.md

 ```

-Then we needed a different state for each one of the form inputs to be able to make the customized error handling and create a formdata state that will store the values that are written into the form to save them and use them in other pages (if we had real transactions some of these values would be encrypted before being stored):
+Then we needed a different state for each one of the form inputs to be able to make the customized error handling and create a formdata state that will store the values that are written into the form to save them and use them in other pages (if we had real transactions some of these values would be encrypted before being stored).

 ```js
   const [cardValid, setCardValid] = React.useState('')